adrianp-m/Galaxy-SSIM/README.md

  The used method has been developed by Wang et al. (2004): https://ui.adsabs.harvard.edu/abs/2004ITIP...13..600W/abstract.

- The method has been applied using a modified version of the _structural_similarity.py file from the skimage.metrics module (https://github.com/scikit-image/scikit-image/blob/main/skimage/metrics/_structural_similarity.py).
+ It has been applied using a modified version of the original _structural_similarity.py file from the skimage.metrics module (https://github.com/scikit-image/scikit-image/blob/main/skimage/metrics/_structural_similarity.py).